yosh781/Turnstile-dbus/README.md

 turnstile-dbus implements the `org.turnstile.login1` D-Bus interface for session and power management, using **Turnstile + Seatd + Dinit** as the init/seat stack.
 It provides a logind-compatible API for desktop environments, display managers, and applications.

+Provides `org.freedesktop.login1` compatibility for KDE, LXQt, and other desktop environments that expect logind over D-Bus.

 ---

 ## Features